LAST UPDATE – 10/13/2022 – Queenstown New Zealand Travel Guide

 Where to Stay

 One of the most important decisions you are going to have to make when planning your trip to Queenstown is where you will stay.
 The city of Queenstown depends on tourism, so there are quite a few hotels to choose from in town.
 There are also a number of really nice hotels on the other side of the lake that you can choose from as well.
 If you decide to stay on the other side of the lake, there is a water taxi that runs about once an hour that can take you to downtown Queenstown.
-If you are starting to plan your trip to Queenstown and want some hotel and hostel suggestions, I have included some great options at different pricepoints below for you to review.
+If you are starting to plan your trip to Queenstown and want some hotel and hostel suggestions, I have included some great options at different price points in my Queenstown New Zealand travel guide below for you to review.

 Where to Eat

-While Queenstown is most well-known for being the outdoor adventure capital of the world, the city’s wonderful food scene seems to fly more under-the-radar.
-If you are looking for some great restaurants to try while visiting Queenstown, I have included some of the most recommended options for you to review below.
+While Queenstown is most well-known for being the outdoor adventure capital of the world, the city’s wonderful food scene seems to fly more under the radar.
+If you are looking for some great restaurants to try while visiting Queenstown, I have included some of the most recommended options for you to review in my Queenstown New Zealand travel guide below.
 The most notable options on this list are the Ferberger and Stratosfare restaurants, which I highlighted on my list of the top things to see and do in Queenstown as they are amazing experiences in addition to great restaurants.
 The Ferberger restaurant is world-renown for its amazing hamburgers of all varieties, while the Stratosfare Restaurant offers great buffet-style food and views of Queenstown to die for.

 |Fergburger||Quick Bites, American, Fast Food||$$-$$$|